davidrpugh/Pyreto/README.rst

 -----------------
 |Launch Binder|

 I am in the process of putting together a collection of example notebooks demonstrating functionality and usage of the Pyreto package.
-The easiest way to try out Pyreto is to simply click the launch the notebooks on `Binder`_ by clicking the "Launch Binder" button above.
+The easiest way to try out Pyreto is to simply launch the notebooks on `Binder`_ by clicking the "Launch Binder" button above.

 I am also looking to collect notebooks replicating (or not!) previous studies that have fit Pareto distributions to data.
 If you would like to contribute a notebook, please submit a `Pull Request`_.